Here's a breakdown of some of the benefits and drawbacks of USAA personal loans.

 - Excellent customer service

 If you’re affiliated with the military and in search of a personal loan, you might consider USAA Bank.
 Serving over 12.8 million members, USAA is one of the largest military-affiliated financial service companies in the nation.
-The bank offers competitive rates and fast funding on personal loans for everything from managing bills to emergencies.
+The bank offers competitive rates and fast funding on personal loans for everything from home remodels to emergencies.

 - Lending terms